coq-community/manifesto/README.md

 *This is the main objective in the first phase of the coq-community effort.*

-Abandoned packages that are raising enough interest (either because they are libraries or plugins with many users, or because they represent interesting mathematical proofs or nice achievements) can be taken over by coq-community.
+Unmaintained packages that are raising enough interest (either because they are libraries or plugins with many users, or because they represent interesting mathematical proofs or nice achievements) can be taken over by coq-community.